Speicherstadt

 • Kehrwiedersteg

-• Brooksbrücke (towards city)
+• Brooksbrücke (to the city)

 Sandthorquai-Hof © ELBE&FLUT / Heinz-Joachim Hettchen